johnsblevins/AzureLandingZones/Templates/entlz/README.md

 ![CAF Enterprise Scale](media/cafentscale.png)

-The Enterprise Landing Zone deploys the scaffolding needed to support User Landing Zones.
-The subscription is utilized as the scale unit for User Landing Zones.
-The following types of User Landing Zones are included out of the box with the Enterprise scaffolding:
+The Enterprise Landing Zone deploys the scaffolding needed to support User Landing Zones for which subscriptions are utilized as the scale unit.
+The solution includes a "Subscription Vending" service which enable the automatic deployment and configuration of subscription through a CICD build and release pipeline.
+The following User Landing Zones are included out-of-the-box with the Enterprise Landing Zone framework:

 * Internal - Workloads requiring internal organization connectivity with high security controls
     * Production - LOB Apps, Infrastructure, Internal Business Systems, etc...